 The AQCD has developed a certification process and application (see link below) to review performance data for individual models of ICI wood boilers based on alternative testing methods, such as EN 303-5.
+This process is applicable to ICI wood boilers rated at up to 2.5 MMBtu/hr heat output (this is roughly 3.0 MMBtu/hr heat input).
 For a unit to be certified for sale and installation in Vermont, the review must determine that the wood boiler model meets the applicable EPA emission standards.
 Existing units certified by the U.S. EPA for the type of wood fuel the unit is proposed to burn (e.g. pellets or chips), do not need to be certified by Vermont.
 Manufacturers or installers (on behalf of the manufacturers) may submit an Application for Certification of Industrial, Commercial or Institutional Wood Heater for each specific wood boiler model that they are seeking to have certified by Vermont through this interim process.
-After September 1, 2019, ICI wood boilers will only be allowed to be sold or installed in Vermont if they are certified pursuant to the process prescribed by the AQCD.

-For any sale of an ICI boiler, even prior to the September 1 certification period, sellers and distributors of ICI wood boilers must notify the buyers, prior to any sale or lease agreement, of requirements regarding what fuels may be used in the boiler as well as operating & maintenance requirements.
+For any sale of an ICI boiler, with a rated heat output of 2.5 MMBtu/hr or less, sellers and distributors of ICI wood boilers must notify the buyers, prior to any sale or lease agreement, of requirements regarding what fuels may be used in the boiler as well as operating & maintenance requirements.
 A standard notice form is available from the AQCD.
-A copy of the signed notification must be sent to the AQCD at this mailing address.
+A copy of the signed notification must be sent to the AQCD at this mailing address:

 Vermont Air Quality and Climate Division